You are here

 Dr Margarita Moreno Betancur

-Dr Moreno-Betancur is a Senior Research Fellow in Biostatistical Methodology of the Victorian Centre for Biostatistics (ViCBiostat), a collaboration of researchers across three institutions (MCRI, Monash University and the University of Melbourne).
+Dr Moreno-Betancur is a Senior Research Fellow in Biostatistical Methodology within the Victorian Centre for Biostatistics (ViCBiostat), a collaboration of researchers across three institutions (MCRI, Monash University and the University of Melbourne).
 Within her role, she develops statistical methods that are motivated by the issues arising in clinical and population health research projects on which she collaborates.

 After a BSc in Pure Mathematics at Universidad de los Andes (Bogota) and an MSc in Statistics at Université Pierre et Marie Curie (Paris), Dr Moreno-Betancur obtained a PhD in Biostatistics from Université Paris-Sud (Paris) financed by a grant from the French Minister of Education and Research.
 Prior to arriving in Melbourne, she held a postdoctoral role at the French Epidemiology Centre on Medical Causes of Death (Inserm CépiDc).